randombk/chatterbox-vllm/README.md

 * ✅ Basic speech cloning with audio and text conditioning.
 * ✅ Outputs match the quality of the original Chatterbox implementation.
-* ✅ CFG=0.5 is implemented.
+* ✅ Context Free Guidance (CFG) is implemented.
+  * Due to a VLLM limitation, CFG can not be tuned on a per-request basis and can only be configured via the `CHATTERBOX_CFG_SCALE` environment variable.
 * ✅ Exaggeration control is implemented.
 * ✅ vLLM batching is implemented and produces a significant speedup.
 * ℹ️ Project uses vLLM internal APIs and hacks to get things done.
 Refactoring to idomatic vLLM way of doing things is WIP, but may require some changes to vLLM.
 * ℹ️ Substantial refactoring is needed to further clean up unnecessary workarounds and code paths.
 * ℹ️ Server API is not implemented and will likely be out-of-scope for this project.
-* ❌ CFG scale is hard-coded at 0.5 and is not yet tweakable.
 * ❌ APIs are not yet stable and may change.
 * ❌ Benchmarks and performance optimizations are not yet implemented.